kelsien/kelsien.github.io/README.md

 # Biography

 Dr Kelsie Nabben is an ethnographic researcher specialising in the social impacts of emerging technologies, notably decentralised digital infrastructure and Artificial Intelligence.
-Her research focuses on resilience and accountability in contexts of digital, self-governance.
+Her research focuses on resilience and accountability in contexts of digital governance.

-She completed her PhD at RMIT University’s Centre of Excellence for Automated Decision-Making & Society on the topic of 'resilience in decentralised technologies'.
-Her post-doctoral research as a Max Weber Fellow at European University Institute with Dr Primavera De Filippi at [BlockchainGov](https://blockchaingov.eu/) focuses on accountability in blockchain as a context of digital self-governance.
+She completed her PhD at RMIT University’s Centre of Excellence for Automated Decision-Making & Society on the topic of resilience in decentralised technologies.
+Her post-doctoral research as a Max Weber Fellow at European University Institute with Dr Primavera De Filippi at [BlockchainGov](https://blockchaingov.eu/) focuses on accountability in blockchain systems as a context of digital private ordering and self-governance.

 Nabben’s research involves analysis of the interplay between social and technical elements of digital infrastructure.
 It has been applied in various settings, including contributions to an Australian Federal blockchain working group and the development of international policy toolkits on 'Decentralised Autonomous Organisations' for the World Economic Forum.
-Additionally, she works on industry projects with engineering firm [BlockScience](https://block.science/) and frequently shares her perspectives through peer-reviewed publications, and on national news and radio.
+Additionally, she works on industry projects with engineering firm [BlockScience](https://block.science/) and frequently shares her perspectives through peer-reviewed publications, national news, and radio.

 Most of her research is open access, including blogs at: [https://kelsienabben.substack.com/](https://kelsienabben.substack.com/) or [https://medium.com/@kelsie.nabben](https://medium.com/@kelsie.nabben)